JasonHrangkhol/Gesture-Volume-Control/README.md

 -	Every time this Script is executed, the webcam is accessed and open.
 -	Now, the user can adjust the distance between his thumb finger tip and index finger tip.
--	Correspondin to every distance the volume is set.
+-	Corresponding to every distance the volume is set.

 ## Requirements:
 In order to run the Script, the require **Python & openCV** and you can install the requirements using command :